-Evotec expands neuroscience collaboration with Bristol Myers Squibb to include novel cell type

-DGAP-News Evotec expands neuroscience collaboration with Bristol Myers Squibb to include novel cell type
+Evotec Expands Neuroscience Collaboration with Bristol Myers Squibb to Include Novel Cell Type

+INCLUDES NEW CELL TYPES FOR STUDYING MOLECULAR DISEASE SIGNATURES FOR DISCOVERY OF DISEASE-MODIFYING THERAPIES FOR NEURODEGENERATIVE DISEASESTRIGGERS US$ 9.0 M PAYMENT TO EVOTECHAMBURG, GERMANY / ACCESSWIRE / October 8, 2021 / Evotec SE (Frankfurt …

+INCLUDES NEW CELL TYPES FOR STUDYING MOLECULAR DISEASE SIGNATURES FOR DISCOVERY OF DISEASE-MODIFYING THERAPIES FOR NEURODEGENERATIVE DISEASESTRIGGERS US$ 9.0 M PAYMENT TO EVOTECHAMBURG, GERMANY / ACCESSWIRE / October 8, 2021 / Evotec SE (Frankfurt …

 - INCLUDES NEW CELL TYPES FOR STUDYING MOLECULAR DISEASE SIGNATURES FOR DISCOVERY OF DISEASE-MODIFYING THERAPIES FOR NEURODEGENERATIVE DISEASES